anatoliyv/AssistantKit/README.md

 ### Detecting screen family

-Owten it's required to bing different parameters for specific screen resolution.
+Often it is required to assign different parameters based on specific screen resolution.
-There are 2 methods that will help you to detect what parameter to use.
-But wirst of all let me introduce ScreenFamily.
+There are 2 methods that will help you to detect what parameters to use.
+But first of all let me introduce ScreenFamily.

-This is enum that breaks all possible screen resolutions into 3 groups:
+This is enum that breaks all possible screens into 3 groups:
-- ScreenFamily.*Small*:        All iPhones/iPods without iPhone 6Plus
+- ScreenFamily.Small:        All iPhones/iPods without iPhone 6Plus
-- ScreenFamily.*Medium*:       iPhone 6Plus and iPad Mini
+- ScreenFamily.Medium:       iPhone 6Plus and iPad Mini
-- ScreenFamily.*Big*:          iPad and iPad Pro
+- ScreenFamily.Big:          iPad and iPad Pro

 You can detect screen family by: